Prince William apologises for missing Lionesses World Cup final: ‘Good luck’

 The Prince of Wales has shared an apology to the Lionesses for missing the Women’s World Cup final in Australia.

-England’s women’s team are set to compete in a historic World Cup final against Spain, after they beat Australia 3-1 in the nail-biting semi-final on Wednesday (16 August).
+England’s women’s team are set to compete in a historic World Cup final against Spain on Sunday (20 August), after they beat Australia 3-1 in the nail-biting semi-final on Wednesday (16 August).

 The Prince of Wales, who is the president of the Football Association (FA), tweeted a personal message of congratulations following the victory over Australia, describing it as a “phenomenal performance”.